vpietri/magento2-developer-quickdevbar/README.md

 - Profile : View current observers, all events dispatched, collections and models loaded, plugins instanciated
 - Queries :  Statistics about executed queries and detailed query listing with syntax highlighting of main SQL keywords
 - Logs : Display log files with ability to reset these files
+- Translation : Quickly see module, pack,theme and	DB translations
 - Actions : Easily toggle template hints and inline translation and flush cache
 - Help : Show module version and link to github